-From Garden Walks to plant sales, decorating the village with beautiful holiday evergreens, to creating a butterfly garden for the town's elementary school- the Wayne Countryside Garden Club has been an active member of the Wayne and nearby gardening communities for more than sixty years.
+From Garden Walks to plant sales, decorating the village with beautiful holiday evergreens, to creating a butterfly garden for the town's elementary school- the Wayne Countryside Garden Club has been an active member of the Wayne and nearby gardening communities for more than sixty-five years.

 With time still before much of the busy yardwork season begins, spring pruning is the perfect way to get out there and be productive in the garden.
 The prospect of pruning can sometimes be daunting to gardeners- the questions of when to prune, how to prune, and what not to prune can lead some to avoid pruning altogether.
 But with three simple guidelines, even the novice gardener can tackle the job with success.
 In general, the three main goals of pruning are to:

 Improve flowering and/or fruiting